ArnavWadalkar/Lane-Emden-Equation-and-the-Ploytropic-EoS/README.md

 ---

-## Part I — Lane-Emden Equation (Completed)
+## Part I — Lane-Emden Equation

 This section presents the derivation and solution of the Lane-Emden equation, a dimensionless form of the hydrostatic equilibrium equation for polytropic stars.
 The analysis includes:

 - Derivation of the Lane-Emden equation from first principles
 - Analytical solutions for polytropic indices \( n = 0 \) and \( n = 1 \)